KamilWo/step8up-week4-todo-list/README.md

 * Storing the tasks in local storage.
 After every add, delete, or edit operation, re-rendered the entire list from the storage to keep the DOM in sync.

+## Printing

+Media stylesheet for printing has been added, so the buttons and input are hidden.

 ---

 ## 🌐 Website public URL